 I bought a newer Monaco.
 That's the only reason this one is for sale.
 Not because anything is wrong with it.
 Not because I need the money.

 The 2026 RV market is the softest it's been in a decade.
-Banks won't finance a 22-year-old coach.
+Most big banks won't touch a 22-year-old coach — but specialty RV lenders still finance older diesel pushers for qualified buyers (lenders linked below).
 Buyer pool is 70% smaller than it was in 2022.
 I'd rather sell in 30 days at a price the market actually pays than sit at "book value" for six months.

 So I priced it $10,000 below the average sold price for similar coaches last quarter.
 And I itemized every honest deduction so you can audit the math.